 The prevalence and severity of metabolic acidosis increases from CKD Stage 3 to Stage 5.
-We estimate the prevalence of metabolic acidosis to be 9% of the estimated 13.4 million Stage 3a CKD patients, 18% of the estimated 5.7 million Stage 3b CKD patients and over 30% of the estimated 2.5 million Stage 4 and Stage 5 CKD patients resulting in a total prevalence of approximately 3 million CKD patients with metabolic acidosis in the United States.
+We estimate the prevalence of metabolic acidosis to be 9% of the estimated 13.4 million patients with Stage 3a CKD, 18% of the estimated 5.7 million patients with Stage 3b CKD and over 30% of the estimated 2.5 million patients with Stage 4 and Stage 5 CKD, resulting in a total prevalence of approximately 3 million patients with CKD and metabolic acidosis in the United States.

-Diabetes, hypertension and age have long been recognized as primary risk factors for the progression of CKD.
+Diabetes and hypertension have long been recognized as modifiable primary risk factors for the progression of CKD.
 More recently, metabolic acidosis, a serious condition in which the body has accumulated too much acid, has also been identified as a key risk factor in the progression of CKD.

 The maintenance of a delicate acid-base balance in the body is essential for the health and proper functioning of organs, tissues and cells.
-Blood pH is kept within a narrow range of 7.36 to 7.44 by buffering systems in the body (primarily bicarbonate (HCO3-)), and excretion mechanisms to remove excess volatile acid (carbon dioxide (CO2)) through the lungs and non-volatile acids through the kidneys.
+Blood pH is kept within a narrow range of 7.36 to 7.44 by buffering systems in the body, primarily bicarbonate, or HCO3–, and excretion mechanisms to remove excess volatile acid in the form of carbon dioxide, or CO2, through the lungs and non-volatile acids through the kidneys.
 Blood pH is defined by the ratio of serum bicarbonate (regulated by the kidneys) and CO2 (regulated by the lungs).
 Patients’ acid-base status can be diagnosed by measuring the level of bicarbonate in the blood, which is part of a standard metabolic panel.
-Properly functioning kidneys will maintain a blood bicarbonate level of between 22 to 29 milliequivalents per liter (mEq/L).
-A persistent blood bicarbonate level below 22 mEq/L indicates metabolic acidosis.
+Properly functioning kidneys will maintain a blood bicarbonate level of between 22 to 29 milliequivalents per liter, or mEq/L. A persistent blood bicarbonate level below 22 mEq/L indicates metabolic acidosis.
 Blood bicarbonate concentrations less than 22 mEq/L are associated with increased risk of CKD progression and increased risk of muscle wasting, loss of bone density and death.

 In general, individuals produce between 50 and 100 mEq of acid each day through metabolic processes and the digestion of food (especially protein).
 This acid must first be buffered, and then excreted, by the kidneys.
 Patients with CKD continue to generate acid from their diet and metabolism but have a reduced ability to excrete acid via the kidneys.
-As a result, metabolic acidosis, characterized by a reduced blood bicarbonate concentration (i.e., below 22 mEq/L), can develop in CKD patients.
+As a result, metabolic acidosis, characterized by a reduced blood bicarbonate concentration (i.e., below 22 mEq/L), can develop in patients with CKD.

-As currently understood, the mechanism that links metabolic acidosis to the progression of kidney disease involves a cascade of events whereby patients with compromised kidneys do not excrete adequate amounts of acid to maintain acid-base balance.
-This imbalance and acid load accumulation leads to increases in the production of select peptides and hormones, including endothelin-1, aldosterone and angiotensin II, that increase the secretion of acid through the proximal and distal renal tubules of the remaining healthy nephrons.
+The imbalance and acid load accumulation in patients with CKD and metabolic acidosis leads to buffering of the acid by bone and muscle.
+This can result in bone demineralization, protein catabolism and reduced muscle mass, all of which may contribute to worsening physical function.
+In addition, in an attempt to compensate for the reduced acid secretion, select peptides and hormones, including endothelin-1, aldosterone and angiotensin II, increase the secretion of acid through the proximal and distal renal tubules of the remaining healthy nephrons.
 As currently understood, this sustained over-production of hormones exacerbates the damage in the diseased kidneys, resulting in long-term consequences, including renal fibrosis, proteinuria and inflammation, as well as sodium and water retention, which are hallmarks of the progression of CKD.

 Unapproved methods to increase blood bicarbonate include oral alkali supplements, such as sodium bicarbonate, which introduce significant amounts of sodium to patients.
-Yet approximately 85% to 95% of later-stage CKD patients suffer from sodium sensitive comorbid conditions, such as hypertension, cardiovascular disease, heart failure or edema and require a sodium-restricted diet.
+Yet approximately 90% of later-stage patients with CKD suffer from sodium-sensitive comorbid conditions, such as hypertension, cardiovascular disease, heart failure or edema and require a sodium-restricted diet.
 As such, the use of sodium-based supplements can lead to worsening blood pressure control and volume overload in this population.
-Given the significant limitations on the use of sodium-based supplements, there exists a significant unmet medical need for a chronic therapy for CKD patients with metabolic acidosis.
-To chronically treat the broad population of CKD patients with metabolic acidosis, physicians need an FDA-approved treatment that is proven to be safe, effective and easy to comply with.
+Given the significant limitations on the use of sodium-based supplements, there exists a significant unmet medical need for a chronic therapy for patients with CKD and metabolic acidosis.
+To chronically treat the broad population of patients with CKD and metabolic acidosis, physicians need an FDA-approved treatment that is proven to be safe, effective and easy to comply with.